nidhinkrishna/todo-app-using-django/README.md

 They can write description for the tasks
 The todo app is responsive so we can use it in both large screens and small screens.
 It is not possible the use this app without login.

+Live demo of the project at => https://nidhing.pythonanywhere.com